How is ‘healing’ generally defined in massage therapy?

-However, if you define “healing” as a progressive and constant improvement towards a cleaner, healthier, happier, and more aware state of existence, then you have a chance to get there.
+However, if you define “healing” as a progressive and constant improvement towards a cleaner, healthier, happier, and more aware state of existence, then you have a realistic and achievable goal.

-The good news is that according to this definition, we can all contribute to healing, massage therapists included.
+The good news is that if we use this definition, we can all contribute to healing, massage therapists included.

 To learn more about the Thai Massage healing arts system, check out Thai Healing Massage Academy’s extensive online training library: